InThinking Subject Sites

 Quick links:► downloadable teaching materials for quadratic functions & equations► syllabus content for the Functions & Equations Topic: SL syllabus (see syllabus section 2.4); HL syllabus (see syllabus section 2.6).Although the syllabus content for quadratic functions & equations is quite similar between the SL and HL courses, there are some differences to note.For example, in the...

-Quick links: ► downloadable teaching materials for exponents & logarithms ► syllabus content for the Algebra Topic: SL syllabus (see syllabus section 1.2); HL syllabus (see syllabus section 1.2).
-It's absolutely critical that students have a firm understanding of the relationship between exponential expressions/functions and logarithmic expressions/functions.
-When covering this material...
+Quick links: ► downloadable teaching materials for transformations of graphs ► syllabus content for the Topic: SL syllabus (see syllabus section 2.3); HL syllabus (see syllabus section 2.3)Transformations of graphs is one of those essential syllabus items that can appear in a variety of contexts - thus, it's very important for students to have a complete and fluent understanding of the following...

 I really like the continuously expanding InThinking Maths HL & SL resources.
 I always find something useful among the plentiful, practical, well-formatted resources - including notes, assignments, assessments, and interesting student pages.
 Absolutely...